franciscovillaescusa/Pylians/documentation/Documentation.md

 ```

 Be careful when using the log-interpolation since the code will crash if a zero or negative value is encounter.

+The user can create its own function if he/she does not want to evaluate the integrand through interpolations.
+This function has to be placed in the file library/integration_library/integration_library.pyx (see linear and sigma functions as examples).
+After that, a new function call has to be created in the function odeint of that file (see linear and log as examples).

 ## <a id="Contact"></a>Contact